paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 (4) provide reimbursement to a State or local government, including an Indian tribe, for expenditures incurred in connection with activities under paragraph (2).

-**(d) Powers of law enforcement officers** A law enforcement officer authorized by the Secretary of the Interior under subsection (c) of this section may—
+**(d) Powers of law enforcement officers** A law enforcement officer authorized by the Secretary of the Interior under subsection (c) may—

 (1) carry firearms within a Reclamation project or on Reclamation lands;